 And, as I cut these foods out of my diet so they wouldn’t be in my breastmilk, Babyzilla’s colic and her horrible eczema rapidly disappeared.
 Just like that.

-And to my surprise, I discovered that I felt a lot better without those foods too, and enough of my energy and health returned that I could get out of bed.
+And to my surprise, I discovered that I felt a lot better without those foods too, and enough of my energy and health returned that I could get out of bed and do a few chores every day.
 Just like that.

 But living the rest of our lives on such a restricted diet was just not acceptable to me, and while no longer strictly bedridden, I still had less than half of my usual energy back.

 Mainstream medicine had nothing to useful to me but diagnostic testing.
-I didn’t want drugs or creams.
+I didn’t want drugs or creams because I knew they wouldn’t work.
 I had to learn why we were allergic to everything, why my gut was leaky as a sieve, and why I barely had enough energy to pump my heart if I ate or did the wrong things.
 As a gardener to the core, I wanted to get to the root of things.